 Since the inception of the Gateways to the Laboratory Program, the typical Gateways applicant had an average college GPA (at the time of submitting an application) of 3.7, is self motivated, disciplined and driven.
 They have a desire to investigate the unknown and bring their research from the "bench to the bedside".
 These are the students who always go the extra mile.
 They are the next generation of physician-scientists who will become leaders in biomedical research.

 The Gateways to the Laboratory Program is open to U.S. citizens and permanent residents who are members of underrepresented minority or disadvantaged backgrounds.

-Alumni of the Gateways to the Laboratory Program may apply for a second summer experience in our Program, or they may apply for the Gateways Honors Program at the National Institutes of Health.
+Alumni of the Gateways to the Laboratory Program may apply for a second summer experience in our Program.

 Alumni of the Gateways to the Laboratory Program are accepted and matriculate annually to the most prestigious MD-PhD Programs in the country, including our own Tri-Institutional MD-PhD Program.